dymmond/edgy/docs/registry.md

 It's a simple yet effective object with a crucial role.
 The registry is also used for generating migrations with Alembic.

+If you want to understand where the registry sits in the full runtime, check [Architecture Overview](./concepts/architecture.md).

 ```python hl_lines="19"
 {!> ../docs_src/registry/model.py !}
 ```

 ## Parameters

-* **database**: An instance of `edgy.core.db.Database` or a connection string.
+* **database**: An instance of `edgy.Database` (or `databasez.Database`) or a connection string.
 When using a string, unparsed keyword arguments are passed to the created `Database` object.

     !!!
 Warning
         Using `Database` from the `databases` package raises an assertion error.
 Edgy uses the `databasez` fork, and it's recommended to use a string, `edgy.Database`, or `edgy.testclient.TestClient`.
 Future versions may add more Edgy-specific functionality.